thibaultdarcillon/thibaultdarcillon.github.io/_pages/research.md

 ## Work in progress

-- "Job Quality, Bargaining Power, and Capital Ownership Structure: Evidence from Establishment-Level Data in France, 2005-2023" (with Yasmine Mohamed) [in revision]
+- "Job Quality, Bargaining Power, and Capital Ownership Structure: Evidence from Establishment-Level Data in France, 2005-2023" (with Yasmine <span class="smallcaps">Mohamed<span>) [in revision]
-- "Political Involvement and Formation of Taxation Preferences" (with Bilal El Rafhi)
+- "Political Involvement and Formation of Taxation Preferences" (with Bilal <span class="smallcaps">El Rafhi<span>)
 - "Do Institutional Investors Influence Corporate Governance and Compensation?
-Evidence for Canada and the US" (with Yasmine Mohamed)
+Evidence for Canada and the US" (with Yasmine <span class="smallcaps">Mohamed<span>)
 - "The Political Economy of Environmental Protection"
-- "Labor Share, Capital Share, and Profit: A Review of the Data and Literature" (with Guillaume Bazot and David Guerreiro)
+- "Labor Share, Capital Share, and Profit: A Review of the Data and Literature" (with Guillaume <span class="smallcaps">Bazot<span> and David <span class="smallcaps">Guerreiro<span>)